Experienced Charlotte NC Family Law Attorney

 There are two types of domestic violence protective orders in North Carolina: an ex parte order, which is a temporary protective order, and a final domestic violence protective order, which is also known as a restraining order.
 Our attorneys can help you to understand what actions may warrant a domestic violence protective order, how to file a petition for a domestic violence protective order, and advise you in regards to other legal actions that you may consider taking (i.e. filing for divorce, etc.).

-Contact Our Charlotte, North Carolina Family Law Lawyers Today
+Contact A Charlotte, North Carolina Family Law Attorney Today

 If you are ready to discuss your family law matter in more depth, please do not hesitate to call us.
-Our skilled Charlotte family law lawyers are reachable today at 704-247-7110, or you may contact us online.
+A skilled Charlotte family law attorney is reachable today at 704-247-7110, or you may contact a family law attorney online.